Universal Press Syndicate

-Universal Press Syndicate (UPS), a subsidiary of Andrews McMeel Universal, was an independent press syndicate.
+Universal Press Syndicate (UPS), a subsidiary of Andrews McMeel Universal, was an independent American press syndicate.
 It distributed lifestyle and opinion columns, comic strips and other content.
 Popular columns include Dear Abby, Ann Coulter, Roger Ebert and News of the Weird.
 Founded in 1970, it was merged in July 2009 with Uclick (which published its comics on GoComics) to form Universal Uclick (now known as Andrews McMeel Syndication).

 History

+20th century

 Universal Press Syndicate was founded by John McMeel and Jim Andrews in 1970, two graduates of the University of Notre Dame.
 Their early syndication success came as a result of Andrews reading the Yale Daily News.
 While clipping a column by a priest, he was distracted by Garry Trudeau's Bull Tales comic strip on the facing page.
 When Trudeau's Doonesbury debuted as a daily strip in two dozen newspapers on October 26, 1970, it was the first strip from Universal Press Syndicate, and a Sunday strip was launched March 21, 1971.
 Circulation of Doonesbury eventually expanded to more than 1,400 newspapers internationally.